top of page

 We train both undergraduate and graduate students.
 The Isla Mujeres Ethnographic Field School is an investment in a student's scholarly and professional future.
 Our program gives students the cutting edge needed to get into good graduate school programs, develop graduate school dissertation research (which will help in securing research funding for dissertations) and will help them land the job they want in the discipline.

-Many undergraduates will use their experience and data for senior thesis projects, while many graduate students will use it for pilot research to develop their Masters thesis or Doctoral dissertaions.
+Many undergraduates will use their experience and data for senior thesis projects, while many graduate students will use it for pilot research to develop their Masters thesis or Doctoral dissertations.

 Pre Field School: